slowproj/slowdash/README.md

 # SlowDash
-SlowDash is a web GUI tool for control and monitoring of concurrent systems (slow-controls and data-acquisition), originally designed for physics experiments.
-Like Grafana, SlowDash does not include device interfaces and data storage systems; SlowDash interacts with users and exchanges data and messages with existing databases and controls systems.
+SlowDash is a web GUI tool for controlling and monitoring concurrent systems (slow controls and data acquisition), originally designed for physics experiments.
+Like Grafana, SlowDash does not include data storage systems; it interacts with users and exchanges data and messages with existing databases, devices, and/or other control systems.

 #### Project Goal
 - Grafana-like data browser for time-series data and ROOT-like data objects (graphs, histograms, etc.)
 - LabVIEW-like visual control (graphical control panel)
-- Jupyter-like interactive scripting with Python
+- Jupyter-like Python scripting

 #### Current Status: ~70% of the initial design implemented
 - Data browser mostly working